 He married his cousin, Barbara Inglis, the co-heiress of Auchindinny and Langbyres.
 The couple had three sons and two daughters with the second son, George Inglis, entering the navy and achieving the rank of lieutenant.
 The eldest daughter, Jane, married Captain James Coutts Crawford, and the youngest son, Archibald, became a lieutenant-colonel in the Madras Army.

-Inglis succeeded to the estate of Redhall and purchased a share of Auchindinny and Langbyres.
-He was renowned for his short temper.
+Inglis, who was a protégé of Admiral John Elliot, succeeded to the estate of Redhall and purchased a share of Auchindinny and Langbyres.
+He was renowned for having a short temper, possibly as a result of his injuries at the Battle of Camperdown.